 - efficient communication available from any point of the application

 - funny and entertaining graphic elements all harmoniously supporting the same style concept and preferably original to create additional recognizability for the app.

 The general stylistic concept, which was chosen to support the idea of funny and uptown interface which should at the same time be informative and useful, moved around the light background and a lot of bright accents in navigation and notification elements of the interface.
 As it’s easy to see from the grand-list above, due to this decision the screens get a lot of air and light background promotes good readability which is essential in the case of e-commerce app.
-Moreover, light background gives the efficient field of presentation for any kinds of items brought out to sales.
+Moreover, light background gives an efficient field of presentation for any kind of item brought out to sales.

-One of the decisions made to add some interesting visual features was the color highlighting of the content photos to make them look interesting and attract user’s attention.
-Colors were used to visually support navigation via color coding creating conventions and increasing the level of usability.
+One of the decisions made to add some interesting visual features was the color highlighting of the content photos to make them look interesting and attract the user’s attention.
+Colors were used to visually support navigation via color-coding creating conventions and increasing the level of usability.
 Categories in the navigation were represented with background photos and original icons.

 Tab bar included the basic navigation items enabling the user to activate feed, search, communication features and add a new item or request.